 Djamel Tatah was born in 1959 in Saint-Chamond in the Loire.
-During his studies at the Ecole des Beaux-Arts de Saint-Etienne (1981-1986) he discovers many common points with the American abstract painting of the 1940s-1950s, English and German painting of the 1950s-70s and the Arte Povera.
-His early paintings uniquely represent figures on layered, colored backgrounds with apparent brush strokes.
-With a few exceptions, he choses not to name these works to avoid putting the viewer into a clear narrative interpretation or documentary.
+During his studies at the Ecole des Beaux-Arts in Saint-Etienne (1981-1986), he discovers many affinities with American abstract painting of the 1940s-1950s, English and German painting of the 1950s-1970s as well as Arte Povera.

-Figures and backgrounds appear as two inseparable elements connected in parallel by the layers of color.
-A tense dialogue occurs between these vibrant spaces and the figures which are stripped of all expression; anecdotal, solitary, discreet, head-on.
+Figures and backgrounds appear as two inseparable elements connected in parallel by the superposition of juice color.
+A tense dialogue occurs between these intense, vibrant spaces and the figures that are stripped of any expression; solitary, discreet, head-on.